 - Violent crimes including assault, battery and murder.

 - Theft, breaking and entering.

-When you do a criminal history search, you won’t find out if they has had any infractions like moving violations:
+When you do a criminal history search, you won’t find out if they have had any infractions like moving violations:

 - Moving violations.